×

 Step 3 - Documentation and Dossier Preparation

-Step 4 - Clinical Trial Authorisation
+Step 4 - Clinical Trial Authorization

 Step 5 - Submission of Application for Product Approval